lanejr/carabAoS/README.md

 ### How should the tools be used?

 As alluded to, the ways I'd expect these tools to be used will require a bit of Python knowledge, albeit (hopefully) a small amount.
-From there, for direct use each tool includes a small how-to guide (to-do!), and for remixing them into your own projects the code is documented and commented where relevant.
+From there, for direct use each tool includes a small how-to guide, and for remixing them into your own projects the code is documented and commented where relevant.

 ## Tools